 - a.
-Description This budget initiative provides funding for two Sheriff's deputies, including \$206,168 in ongoing costs for salary, benefits, technology, and operating equipment, and one-time costs of \$248,058 for a vehicle, outfitting, and necessary public safety equipment.
+Description This budget initiative provides funding for two Sheriff's deputy positions (2.00 FTEs), including \$206,168 in ongoing costs for salary, benefits, technology, and operating equipment, and one-time costs of \$248,058 for a vehicle, outfitting, and necessary public safety equipment.
 The increased staffing allows the Sheriff's Office to manage the growing public safety needs of the courthouse complex, as well as maintain current levels of operational readiness and deployment. - b.
-Service Level Impacts This budget initiative directly supports the Safe & Secure Community strategic goal by providing the Sheriff's Office with the appropriate staffing, equipment, and resources to public safety departments to ensure the highest quality service.
-Staffing plans help to address the strategic goal of preventing and reducing crime by meeting demands for service and enhancing relations and engagement among public safety departments and the communities they serve. - c.
+Service Level Impacts This budget initiative directly supports the Safe & Secure Community strategic goal by providing the Sheriff's Office with the appropriate staffing, equipment, and resources to ensure the ability of the office to provide accountable, quality service to the community.
+Staffing plans help to address the strategic goal of cultivating a safe and secure community by meeting demands for service and enhancing relations among public safety departments and the communities they serve. - c.
 Five-Year Staffing Plan Below is a summary of the Sheriff staffing plan and costs included in the FY2026 Budget: